AlbrechtL/OpenMusicBox/README.md

 # OpenMusicBox
 An open source Raspberry Pi based battery music box.

-Is is basically designed for children but can be also used as DIY Bluetooth speaker.
+It is basically designed for children but can be also used as DIY Bluetooth speaker.

 ![Box Overview](/Overview.jpg)

+Planned feaures
+---
+* Raspberry Pi Zero W
+* Battery driven (18650 battery)
+* USB charging
+* Mass storage emulation
+* RFID card for album selection
+* 4 colored push buttons